Milwaukee Bucks: 2018–2023: Under Mike Budenholzer

-2023–present: Coaching changes, arrival of Damian Lillard
+2023–2026: Coaching changes, arrival of Damian Lillard

 On June 5, 2023, the Bucks announced that former Toronto Raptors assistant coach Adrian Griffin would be their new head coach.
 On September 27, 2023, the Bucks acquired seven-time all-star point guard Damian Lillard in a 3-team trade.
 On January 23, 2024, the Bucks fired Griffin after only 43 games.
 On January 26, 2024, the Bucks named Doc Rivers as the new head coach.
+They would finish the season with a 49–33 record and the third seed, however Antetokounmpo would miss the entire first round due a late season injury, allowing the Indiana Pacers to pull off the upset in six games.

 On December 17, 2024, the Bucks won their first NBA Cup, after defeating the Oklahoma City Thunder in the championship game in Las Vegas.
 Giannis Antetokounmpo was named the tournament's MVP.

-Later in the season, the Bucks would be eliminated in the first round for the third straight season.
+During the season, the Bucks would trade away Khris Middleton after 10+ seasons with the franchise.
+They would qualify for the playoffs for ninth straight season, finishing as the fifth seed with a 48–34 record.
+However, the Bucks would be eliminated in the first round for the third straight season, falling again to Indiana Pacers this time in five games, with Lillard suffering a torn achilles in Game 4.

+The off-season saw the Bucks let go of Brook Lopez and Pat Connaughton after seven seasons with the franchise, as well the decision to waive-and-stretch Damian Lillard following his achilles injury, using the cap space to bring in Myles Turner from the rival Indiana Pacers.

 On October 13, 2025, the Bucks signed Alex Antetokounmpo to a two-way contract, making him teammates with his brothers Giannis and Thanasis for the first time.
 The signing marked the first time in NBA history that three brothers played on the same active roster.

+The Bucks would struggle to a 32–50 record, missing the playoffs for the first time since 2016–17, as Antetokounmpo only appeared in 36 games in a season that saw him suffer multiple injuries.
+Following the season, Rivers would resign from his position as head coach.

+2026–present: Post-Giannis and arrival of Tyler Herro

+On April 30, 2026, the Bucks hired former Memphis Grizzlies head coach Taylor Jenkins as their new head coach, Jenkins was under Mike Budenholzer coaching staff from 2018–19 season.
+On June 23, the Bucks trading Giannis Antetokounmpo and Bobby Portis to the Miami Heat exchange for Tyler Herro, Jaime Jaquez Jr., Kel'el Ware and Kasparas Jakučionis.
+Later that day, the Bucks selected Brayden Burries with ten pick and Nate Ament with thirteenth pick in 2026 NBA Draft.